vercel/next.js/docs/deployment.md

 }
 ```

-Next, run `next build` to build your application.
+Then, run `next build` to build your application.
 Finally, run `next start` to start the Node.js server.
-This server supports every feature of Next.js.
+This server supports all features of Next.js.

 > If you are using [`next/image`](/docs/basic-features/image-optimization.md), consider adding `sharp` for more performant [Image Optimization](/docs/basic-features/image-optimization.md) in your production environment by running `npm install sharp` in your project directory.
 On Linux platforms, `sharp` may require [additional configuration](https://sharp.pixelplumbing.com/install#linux-memory-allocator) to prevent excessive memory usage.